-We also run extended activity sessions at the same locations during the school holidays (see below)
+We also run extended activity sessions at the same locations during the school holidays, from 1-5pm (see below)

 In term time most activities remain within the playgrounds.
 We teach young people the skills to fix punctures, oil chains and keep their bikes rolling smoothly.
 We have pool bikes to lend to those without their own and run cycle games and bike skills sessions to help young people learn the skills to cycle safely.

 Our sessions teach new skills, develop confidence, broaden horizons and inspire young people to be more physically active: